 Many of our students have not studied at this level previously, and we support all students in their learning journey.

-Before enroll in the course, we request that you complete the following quiz to assess your Language, Literacy and Numeracy:
+Prior to course commencement, you will be required to complete an online quiz to assess your Language, Literacy and Numeracy.